quminzhi/Algorithm/Algorithm-I/README.md

 }
 ```

+> Given an integer array nums where every element appears three times except for one, which appears exactly once.
+Find the single element and return it.
+>
+> You must implement a solution with a linear runtime complexity and use only constant extra space.
+>
+> 1 <= nums.length <= 3 * 104. -231 <= nums[i] <= 231 - 1.
+Each element in nums appears exactly three times except for one element which appears once.

-How about if all numbers appear for odd numbers except one number?
+How about if all numbers appear for three times except one number?

 `seen_once` and `seen_twice` in fact can be seen as two maps, which will save numbers in its binary format.
 Let's say we have nums: a, a, b, a